 Section 3.
-Faculty Members.
-To assure the participation of members of the faculty and administrative staff in the Society, each Circle shall select individuals from this group to Faculty membership.
-Each Circle shall develop its own standards for such selection, bearing in mind the general qualifications for membership as outlined in the National Constitution.
-The number of Faculty members selected each academic year shall not exceed one-third of the number of Student members selected that academic year.
+Faculty and Staff Members.
+To assure the participation of members of the faculty and administrative staff in the Society, each circle shall select individuals from this group to faculty and staff membership.
+Each circle shall develop its own standards for such selection, bearing in mind the general qualifications for membership as outlined in the National Constitution.
+The number of faculty and staff members selected each academic year shall not exceed one-third of the number of student members selected that academic year.

 Section 5.
 Honorary Members.
-Any individual who shall have achieved distinction in his/her own chosen profession or has rendered unusually significant service through his/her leadership in significant causes may be elected to Honorary membership in any Circle of the Society, although he/she may have had no previous connections with the institution in which the Circle is located.
+Any individual who shall have achieved distinction in his or her own chosen profession or has rendered unusually significant service through his or her leadership in significant causes may be elected to honorary membership in any circle of the Society, although he or she may have had no previous connections with the institution in which the circle is located.
 Under no circumstances shall a student be considered for honorary membership.
 Circles located in institutions having a student matriculation of less than 1,000 shall not elect more than two honorary members during any one academic year.
 Circles located in institutions with more than 1,000 students may elect a maximum of four honorary members during any one academic year.

 Section 6.
-A Student member shall remain a voting member while attending the institution where the electing Circle is located.
-A Faculty or an Alumnus member shall be entitled to vote only during his term as a voting member of a Circle.
+A student member shall remain a voting member while attending the institution where the electing circle is located.
+A faculty, staff, or alumnus/a member shall be entitled to vote only during his term as a voting member of a circle.

 Section 7.
-A Student member transferring in good standing to another institution in which a Circle is located may, during the period in which she is matriculated as a candidate for a degree, hold voting membership in that circle at the discretion of the Circle.
+A student member transferring in good standing to another institution in which a circle is located may, during the period in which he or she is matriculated as a candidate for a degree, hold voting membership in that circle at the discretion of the circle.

 Section 8.
 Each member of the Board of Directors (“Director”) must be a duly chosen member of the Society.